 It is important to note that the intent we are tying to the article, should be one of the “child” intents and not the meta intent.

 Build out the Small Talk dialog in Conversation Builder

 Let's now tie together everything we’ve done within Conversation Builder.
 Start by creating a new dialog named “Small Talk”.
-Using the NLU Assist tool on the User Says interaction, we want to connect our Small Talk domain as the trigger for this dialog flow.
+Using the Assist tool on the Dialog Starter interaction, we want to connect our Small Talk domain as the trigger for this dialog flow.
 You’ll notice that all of the intents show as options to match our user input; however, we want to make sure that we are selecting the meta intent.
 Fortunately, meta intents are signified by an asterisk (*) to differentiate them from standard intents.

 With this in place, we can continue to build our knowledge base integration as we normally would, creating an integration to make a call to our knowledge base and returning the summary as the article.
 After tying our integration into the dialog flow, we have now completed the construction of our knowledge base search, outside of our fallback dialog.

 Our Small Talk dialog is being triggered by our meta intent, which again captures any utterance that matches its nested intents.
 We then take our triggering phrase and feed it into our search to return the appropriate article.
 If we have correctly tied each of our intents to a knowledge base article, we should get the correct response we’re looking for every time.

 If your use case requires taking action on the specific, child intent, you can determine this by using the getDialogStarterIntent scripting function.

 var intentName = botContext.getDialogStarterIntent(); botContext.printDebugMessage("INTENT FOUND: " + intentName);